Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 He's already ripped Cheney.

-They played a portion of interview where he ripped Cheney for criticizing Obama when Cheney said that Obama's made the country less safe.
+They played a portion of the interview where he ripped Cheney for criticizing Obama when Cheney said that Obama's made the country less safe.

-So he said you might be interested to hear what he has to say about Rush Limbaugh.
+So he said, you might be interested to hear what he has to say about Rush Limbaugh.

-It was in Pittsburgh, and it was it was not last season, I think it was season before, maybe two seasons before.
+I think it was season before, maybe two seasons before.

 So it's been a couple years.

-I don't even remember who the Steelers were playing, and I just want to say that he was nice as he could be.
+And I just want to say that he was nice as he could be.

 It was purely amicable or amicable.

-It was I mean, it was like two guys on the same team saying hello to one another and having a discussion.
+It was, I mean, it was like two guys on the same team saying hello to one another and having a discussion.

 And so now he's given an interview to John King at CNN, and they're promoting the airing of the rest of the interview on Sunday with a tease to tune in to hear what Tom Ridge said about me.